Skip to main content

 The concept of “reasonable accommodation” is the legal bridge to the necessity of personalized medicine.
 The law requires that if an employee has a medical condition that makes it unreasonably difficult or medically inadvisable to meet a specific health target, the employer must provide an alternative.
 This could be completing an educational program, working with their own physician, or another activity that promotes health without being tied to a specific biometric outcome.

-This is where a conversation about advanced becomes relevant.
+This is where a conversation about advanced clinical protocols becomes relevant.
 While a corporate wellness program cannot and should not prescribe medical treatment, understanding these protocols reveals the profound gap between generic goals and genuine health optimization.
 A physician, for example, would address the previously mentioned employees’ situations with targeted interventions.

 • For the perimenopausal woman ∞ A clinician might consider hormone replacement therapy (HRT), using bioidentical estrogen and progesterone to restore balance.
 This is not merely about symptom relief; it is about addressing the root cause of the metabolic disruption.
 Low-dose testosterone therapy might also be considered to improve energy, libido, and body composition.